Alok-Sharma/DjangoSandbox/README.markdown

 Site up at http://djangosandbox.alwaysdata.net

 The purpose of this site was just to learn web-dev with Django and Python from *Development to Deployment*.
+PyDev for Eclipse was used.

 **Description:**